artvin01/TF2-Zombie-Riot/README.md

 "zr_nospecial" = "1" ( def.
 "1" )
  - No Panzer will spawn or anything alike

+"zr_privateplugins" = "0" ( def.
+"0" )
+ - Enable private plugins, set this to zero.

+"zr_maxbotsforkillfeed" = "6" ( def.
+"6" )
+ - The maximum amount of blue bots allowed for the killfeed

+## Commands

+"sm_give_cash" "PLAYER" "YOUR AMMOUNT"
+ - Give money or remove money from said person or group

 "zr_setwave"
 - Will set the wave to the number given +1